GenomicDataInfrastructure/standard-operating-procedures/docs/sop-template.md

 ### 3. Roles and Responsibilities
 _< This section is required >_

-_< Roles and responsibilities table to be completed with who is responsible to author, review, approve, and authorize the SOP.
+_< Roles and responsibilities table to be completed with who is responsible to author, review, approve, and authorize the SOP (see more details at the ORR document in ``docs/``).
 To be decided how these responsibilities are shared between GDI/European-level operations and node-level operations. >_

 | Name     | GDI/node role | Organisation |
 |----------|-----------------|--------------|